 The fasteners supplied for installation of ALL Prop Protectors have a nylon coating which serves as a self-locking mechanism and can be re-used twice.

 If in doubt, please telephone us on 01622 685666 for advice.

 |Other factors to consider when selecting the correct Prop Protector for your vessel |

 1. The diameter of the cutter blade must be larger than the diameter of the propeller hub and of the bearing housing in the strut of stern tube.
 If the blade is shielded by either of these, it cannot cut entangled line.
 The overlap of the blade should be at least 6mm (1/4 inch).

 2. The minimum gap specified for each type and size of cutter should be of UNTAPERED shaft.
 If all or part of the gap consists of tapered shaft, a cutter for a slightly smaller shaft diameter should be selected so that it can then be machined to match the taper of the shaft.

-All Prop Protectors are supplied with A4 Stainless steel fastenings, allen keys, thread locking fluid and installation instructions.
+All Prop Protectors are supplied with self locking A4 stainless steel fastenings, allen keys, and installation instructions.
 Both types are easy to install.
-For instance, the Clamp-On cutters can be installed in ten minutes
+For instance, the Clamp-On cutters can be installed in as little as ten minutes.